Frontier FiberOptic vs. Spectrum

 More About the Providers

 Frontier Communications Corporation was originally incorporated in 1935 as Citizens Utilities Company.
 Headquartered in Norwalk, Connecticut, Frontier’s networks provide service to customers in twenty-nine states.
-Its fiber-optic system, Frontier FiOS, was first acquired from Verizon in 2010.
+Its fiber-optic system, Frontier FiberOptic, was first acquired from Verizon in 2010.

 Spectrum is a brand of Charter Communications, which was founded in 1993 and is headquartered in Stamford, Connecticut.
 Formed from the merger of Charter, Time Warner Cable, and Bright House Networks, Spectrum provides TV, internet, and phone services in forty-one states.

-Are you drawn to Frontier FiOS’s customer service reputation or Spectrum’s high HD channel count?
+Are you drawn to Frontier FiberOptic’s customer service reputation or Spectrum’s high HD channel count?
 Before you set your heart on one, make sure it’s available in your area using the zip finder below.

 See what TV providers are available in your area: